aavanish/Starbucks-App-JDK/README.md

   ## SETUP CI
   Create a job > new item > item name - CD Pipeline > Pipeline script from SCM

-  paste pipeline script and perform modifications in docker username and git pipeline syntax
+  paste script CD present in the git repo and perform modifications in docker username and git pipeline syntax